project2080/SCATTER-Finish-and-Duration-Variance/README.md

    - `Variance - BL Project Finish Date`
    - `Variance - BL Project Duration`
    - `Total Float`

+   **Primavera P6 Users**: You can generate the required Excel file using the Primavera layout `SCATTER Finish and Duration Variance.plf`.
+Simply import this layout into Primavera P6 and export your project data.

 2. Run the visualization using the simple script:
    ```python